WayQN/.github-main/code-of-conduct.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.
 If an individual engages in unacceptable behavior, the representative may take any action they deem appropriate, up to and including a permanent ban from our community without warning.

 ## Thanks

-This code of conduct is based on the [Open Code of Conduct](https://github.com/todogroup/opencodeofconduct) from the [TODOGroup](http://todogroup.org).

 We are thankful for their work and all the communities who have paved the way with code of conducts.